globalfund/data-explorer-server/README.md

 yarn run lint:fix
 ```

-## Other useful commands

-- `yarn run openapi-spec`: Generate OpenAPI spec into a file
-- `yarn run docker:build`: Build a Docker image for this application
-- `yarn run docker:run`: Run this application inside a Docker container

 ## How should I contribute?

 - As we use semantic-release for automated git releases your commits must comply with the following commit types: